PaperPrototype/Intro-Coding-and-Computers/5 - Arrays + Addresses/Lecture/english.md

 TODO `\0` symbol

 # Pointers (aka address variables)
-In C, we call variables that hold an address number "pointers".
-It turns out that using the square brackets `[]` after a variables name is also a shortcut.
+In C, we call variables that hold an address number "pointers" (It turns out that using the square brackets `[]` after a variables name is also a shortcut).

 Change your code to the following.